Camila Cabello: 2019–2020: Romance

 In October 2018, Cabello announced she would start working on new music in the new year after the holidays.
 In April 2019, it was announced that Cabello would star in an upcoming film adaptation of Cinderella, directed by Kay Cannon for Sony Pictures.

 On June 21, 2019, Cabello released "Señorita" with Canadian singer Shawn Mendes, along with the music video.
 The song debuted at number two on the US Billboard Hot 100 chart and marked Mendes' and Cabello's second collaboration, following "I Know What You Did Last Summer" (2015).
 In August, "Señorita" climbed to the number one position on the Hot 100, making it Cabello's second single to top the chart.
 "Señorita" reached Number 1 in over 30 countries.
 It earned a nomination for the Grammy Award for Best Pop Duo/Group Performance.
-According to the IFPI, "Señorita" was the third best-selling song of 2019 globally and is currently the 9th most streamed song on Spotify, as of November 2021.
+According to the International Federation of the Phonographic Industry (IFPI), "Señorita" was the third best-selling song of 2019 globally.
 She also recorded the song "South of the Border" with British singer-songwriter Ed Sheeran and American rapper Cardi B, which was released in July 2019 and reached Number 4 on the UK Singles Chart.

 On September 1, 2019, Cabello posted a clip on Instagram, teasing the release of her second studio album Romance.
-Two days later, she announced the first two singles from the album, "Liar" and "Shameless", which were released on September 5, followed by "Cry for Me" and "Easy" in October 2019.
+Two days later, she announced the first two singles from the album, "Liar" and "Shameless", which were released on September 5, followed by two promotional singles "Cry for Me" and "Easy" in October 2019.
 Romance was released on December 6, 2019, and was supposed to be supported by the Romance Tour in 2020, until its cancelation due to the COVID-19 pandemic.
 "Living Proof" was released with the pre-orders of the album on November 15, 2019.
 Romance debuted and peaked at Number 3 on the US Billboard 200 and reached Number 1 in Canada.
 It also reached the top 10 in 12 countries, including Australia, New Zealand and Spain.
-"My Oh My" featuring DaBaby entered the top 20 on the Billboard Hot 100, peaking at Number 12; it also peaked at Number 1 on US Mainstream Top 40.
+The fourth single from the album, "My Oh My" featuring DaBaby entered the top 20 on the Billboard Hot 100, peaking at Number 12; it also peaked at Number 1 on US Mainstream Top 40.

 In mid-March 2020, Cabello participated in iHeart Media's Living Room Concert for America, a benefit to raise awareness and funds for the COVID-19 pandemic.